Ice Rule Engine Detailed Guide

 }

-return res; //return the release result
+return res; // Return result

 }